 You can use Ganttic’s Data fields to add in any kind of data you want about your team.
 Want to know which product designer in the Eastern Time Zone is available next month for a new team project?
-Simply click the “filter” icon and pick your parameters.
+Simply take your pick using your own data to accelerate the planning.

 Accelerate Project Management Without Excel